Key Changes to the 482 Visa in 2024: What You Need To Know

 Skills Assessments

 Unlike some other visa subclasses, such as the 494 visa, the 482 visa does not usually require a formal skills assessment (unless you are from selected countries and working in selected occupations).
-This can significantly reduce processing times and costs for both applicants and employers.
+Choosing the 482 visa can significantly reduce processing times and costs for both applicants and employers.

 The Bottom Line